bladehliu/chuning/cubeflow.md

 ### **Mission Statement:**

-*"CubeFlow empowers next-generation robotics with a high-performance dataflow platform, seamlessly integrating data management, AI processing, and cloud-edge collaboration to simplify development and enhance intelligence."*
+*"CubeFlow empowers next-generation robotics with an innovative dataflow platform, seamlessly integrating data management, AI processing, and cloud-edge collaboration to simplify development and enhance intelligence."*

 ### **Overview**

-CubeFlow stands as an innovative robotic dataflow system, revolutionizing data management for robotics and smart devices.
+CubeFlow is built as an AI-native, edge-cloud collaborative dataflow platform for robotics and smart devices.

 By effectively managing data pipelines from the edge to the cloud, it enables seamless data ingestion, processing, storage, and analytics.

 We offer CubeFlow through a combination of ***cloud service + open source***.

-Moreover, CubeFlow is anticipated to evolve into the next-generation, AI-native robotics platform, significantly streamlining the development of robotic systems.
+And CubeFlow is anticipated to evolve into the next-generation robotics platform, significantly streamlining the development of robotic systems.

 ### **Problem**